-ı ı 1 1 By working on by learning the by by performing by writing a (and if applicable, understanding a range of predictive coursework assessed probabilistic how a range of different analysis tasks on report on specific through) principles data analysis machine learning problem domains underlying problems can be algorithms.
-Open coming from Bayesian solved.
-Open assessment on different machine assessment on applying machine application learning.
+1 1 ī By working on by learning the by by performing by writing a (and if applicable, statistical and understanding a range of predictive coursework assessed probabilistic how a range of different analysis tasks on report on specific through) principles data analysis machine learning problem underlying problems can be algorithms.
+Open coming from domains.
+Open Bayesian solved.
+Open assessment on different assessment on machine assessment on applying machine application applying machine learning.
 Open applying learning to solve domains.
-Open assessment on machine learning problems on assessment on applying to solve given applying machine machine learning problems on dataset/domain: learning to solve to solve given requires problems on problems on dataset/domain: development of given given requires mathematical dataset/domain: dataset/domain: development of model, its requires requires mathematical implementation development of development of model, its and evaluation, mathematical mathematical implementation and reporting. model, its model, its and evaluation, implementation implementation and reporting. and evaluation, and evaluation, and reporting. and reporting.
-Closed exam asseses machine learning theory Stage 3 Programming Progress towards Students will Students will be Students will Students will Students will 0111800 Correctness by PLO become able to able to handle a understand how understand have an Construction carry out variety of to specify and programming as awareness of the (PCOC) problem analysis modelling and develop part of an issues of (.
-555) using the analysis alternative engineering ambiguity and mathematical techniques to software designs discipline with incompleteness foundations of deal with with and meet the solid in informal computer systems users' needs for mathematical descriptions science descriptions reliability foundations descriptions By working on - by writing formal by learning to by learning by learning the models using a write models formal mathematical descriptions of assessed data modelling using characterisations principles of systems through) language and a mathematical of the notion of correctness process algebra. notations. correctness Assessed Assessed through closed through closed exam exam
+Open learning to solve assessment on machine learning problems on assessment on problems on applying to solve given applying machine given machine learning problems on dataset/domain: learning to solve dataset/domain: to solve given requires problems on requires problems on dataset/domain: development of given development of given requires mathematical dataset/domain: mathematical dataset/domain: development of model, its requires model, its requires mathematical implementation development of implementation development of model, its and evaluation, mathematical and evaluation, mathematical implementation and reporting. model, its and reporting. model, its and evaluation, implementation implementation and reporting. and evaluation, and evaluation, and reporting. and reporting.
+Closed exam assesses machine learning theory Stage 3 Programming Progress towards Students will Students will be Students will Students will Students will Stage 3 Correctness by PLO become able to able to handle a understand how understand have an Construction carry out variety of to specify and programming as awareness of the (PCOC) problem analysis modelling and develop part of an issues of (1 666) using the analysis alternative engineering ambiguity and mathematical techniques to discipline with incompleteness foundations of deal with with and meet the solid in informal computer systems users' needs for mathematical descriptions science descriptions reliability foundations ucscriptions • 1 by writing formal by learning to by learning by learning the by writing formal (and if applicable, write models formal mathematical descriptions of assessed data modelling using principles of systems through) language and a mathematical of the notion of correctness process algebra. notations. correctness Assessed by Assessed by closed exam closed exam

-Stage 4 Adaptive and Learning Agents (ALAS) Progress towards PLO Students become able to combine the multi-agent paradigm with machine learning and evolutionary techniques, to develop intelligent autonomous software agents capable of optimising their performance, both as an individual and as a team : Students will be capable of applying their machine learning skills effectively in an industrial setup with a minimum of preparation Students will become capable of building on various AI skills and combining them effectively Students become able to incorporate elements of cutting-edge research in their work By working on (and if applicable, assessed through) by acquiring : by studying and using an industrial- strength machine learning and data maining tool by studying and implementing ideas from recent publications and patents in the practicals and open book hands-on assessment
+Stage 4 Adaptive and Learning Agents (ALAS) Progress towards PLO Students become able to combine the multi-agent paradigm with machine learning and evolutionary techniques, to develop intelligent autonomous software agents capable of optimising their performance, both as an individual and as a team Students will be capable of applying their machine learning skills effectively in an industrial setup with a minimum of preparation Students will become capable of building on various AI skills and combining them effectively Students become able to incorporate elements of cutting-edge research in their work By working on (and if applicable, assessed through) by acquiring hands-on skills with the encoding of agent behaviour in a way that is suited to the application of machine learning and evolutionary algorithms, and practising the use of selected examples of such algorithms.
+Assessed by open asessment. by studying and using an industrial- strength machine learning and data maining tool by studying and implementing ideas from recent publications and patents in the practicals and open book hands-on assessment